-UK Center for Appalachian Research in Environmental Sciences (UK-CARES) is pleased to announce the opening of nominations for the second cohort of Faculty Fellows in Science Communication.
+UK Center for Appalachian Research in Environmental Sciences (UK-CARES) will announce the opening of nominations for the third cohort of Faculty Fellows in Science Communication in April 2020.

 - Improve your ability to communicate your science to a variety of audiences including colleagues from different fields, lay audiences, and the media.

 - Enhance your research, instruction, and/or service opportunities for promotion and tenure and/or career advancement by gaining access to and networking with community partners in the Appalachian region and UK-CARES faculty.

 - Network with UK-CARES faculty and community partners, leading to potential opportunities for funding through the UK-CARES Pilot Program.

 This year-long program is designed to provide faculty with skills training for communicating science to a broader audience, leading to an enhanced capability for outreach and success in research, teaching, and service.
 Faculty at both UK and at other Kentucky colleges, universities, vocational/trade schools or high schools with interest in environmental health science and education in Appalachia are eligible to apply.